dennisdoomen/blog/_posts/2020-06-21-guidelines-event-sourcing.md

 A couple of weeks ago I ended up in a technical debate on how to take an existing Event Sourced application further to fully reap the benefits it is designed to give you.
 I've written [many posts] about the pitfalls, the best practices and how to implement this in .NET specifically.
 But I still thought it might be useful to provide you with a list of the most important guidelines and heuristics that I think are needed to be successful with Event Sourcing.

 **Don't use Event Sourcing unless you have a complex domain** that has to deal with a lot of users working together on the same entities.
 You don't need Event Sourcing just for building an audit log.
-And maybe a document DB or classic CRUD solution can work for you just as well.
+And even if you do use Event Sourcing, you may not need it for everything.
+Quite often, master data can be handled using versioned schemas just as well.
+But then again, for smaller teams, having a single paradigm might be better.
+But don't ignore NoSQL as an alternative to Event Sourcing.

 **Do model your aggregates around invariants** instead of business concepts or the data model.
-See Vaughn Vernon's 3-part series called [Effective Aggregate Design](https://dddcommunity.org/library/vernon_2011/) to learn more about this.
-And also consider using [Event Storming](https://www.eventstorming.com/).
-It's great to focus on the business process instead of the data model
+But be careful that you choose which invariants the system must protect and which of them can be resolved using a more functional approach (or cross-aggregate transactions).
+If you don't, you'll end up with a monstrous aggregate.
+Vaughn Vernon's 3-part series called [Effective Aggregate Design](https://dddcommunity.org/library/vernon_2011/) dives into that.

 **Don't be dogmatic about cross-aggregate transactions**.
 Only if you really need the performance and concurrency, force yourself to only touch one aggregate per transaction.
 Otherwise keep it pragmatic.
 The complexity of protecting cross-aggregate business rules without the transaction logic can be quite challenging and is usually not worth it.

 **Do assign a (natural) partition key to each aggregate**, so that if you ever need it to split your event store because of performance or storage concerns, you can.

 **Do treat the event store as one big audit log** of what happened in the business and never change or reorder events.
 Ensure that you can unambiguously point to a place in the event store and see which events happens after that check point number.
 This can be of good use for distributed event store and [blue/green deployments](https://www.slideshare.net/dennisdoomen/event-sourcing-from-the-trenches-ddd-europe-2020) with incremental data migration.
 But being able to diagnose a production issue from the event store has been crucial to us over the many years we've been using Event Sourcing ourselves.

+**Don't treat events as a way to capture property changes**.
+This so-called *property-sourcing* is a smell that is often seen when the developers treat Event Sourcing as a technical solution without thoroughly understanding the business domain and/or involving people from the business.
+Consider using [Event Storming](https://www.eventstorming.com/) or [Event Modeling](https://eventmodeling.org/about/) as techniques to map out your business process instead of focusing on data models.

 **Don't use the domain events as a communication mechanism between domains or services**.
 Event Sourcing is an implementation of a specific domain (or bounded context in DDD terms).
 Use more coarse-grained events for inter-domain communication, for instance by projecting the domain events into higher level events that are pushed to a message bus or API gateway.